hillahhassan/autoencoders/README.md

 # Autoencoders

-This project explores various methods for training autoencoders on the CIFAR-10 dataset, including contrastive learning and denoising objectives.
+This project explores various methods for training autoencoders on the CIFAR-10 dataset and MNIST dataset, including contrastive learning and denoising objectives.
 We evaluate the quality of learned representations using reconstruction loss, classification performance, and latent space visualization.

 ## Files